telerik/blazor-docs/components/switch/appearance.md

 |`Large`|`lg`|
 |`Full`|`full`|

->caption The built-in values of the ThumbRounded attribute
+>caption The built-in values of the TrackRounded attribute

 ````CSHTML
 @* The built-in values of the TrackRounded attribute.  *@